Limin-Jiang/ImmuSeeker/README.md

 ```

+#### Example in local
-This is a example for input a bam file:
+This is an example for input a bam file to detect HLA:
 ```bash
 ./ImmuSeeker -HLA -SwithB -i 'Example.bam' -o Example_output -v hg38
 ```

-This is a example for input one or two fq file:
+This is an example for input one or two fq file to detect HLA:
 ```bash
 ./ImmuSeeker -HLA -SwithF -i Example.fq -er 0.02 -c 0 -o output -ex true -dv dve -pt true
 ```